itsz-san/Version-Control-With-GitHub/README.md

 In any case, I've learnt that running `:r !date` in nvim would insert the date on a newline.
 This is much more pleasant that typing it out manually.
 Right now, the date format is different from previous format.
 But I think the broke convention is small price to pay for convenience.
 It's also possible to configure the format used by the `date` command but that would mean more typing.
 So for now, I'll stick with `:r !date`.

+Fri  9 Dec 19:34:43 +08 2022
+Out of curiosity, I tried using cli-gh to create issue via `gh issue create`.
+The issue was created but I didn't know how to use nano to compose the body for the issue.
+Every keystroke presented gibberish on the screen.
+And I didn't know what to do.
+In any case, it would seem that it is possible to at least create and view GitHub issues from the cli.
+I probably just need to learn a bit more.
+But let's put off the deep dive into cli-gh for later.